ithaka/pharos/packages/pharos/README.md

 ## Using Pharos components in React

 [React](https://reactjs.org/) is a JavaScript library used to build encapsulated components that manage their own state.
-React doesn't currently play perfectly with raw web components, so if you're developing a React application you should use the wrapper components provided in the `lib/react-components/` directory of the package.
+React doesn't currently play perfectly with native web components, so if you're developing a React application you need to use the wrapper components provided in the `lib/react-components/` directory of the package.
 To use a component, first import it:

 ```javascript
 import { PharosTooltip } from '@ithaka/pharos/lib/react-components/tooltip/pharos-tooltip';